 Tirzepatide's 72-week safety profile is well-characterized: GI side effects peak early and resolve by week 12, serious events (gallbladder disease 1 to 3%, pancreatitis below 0.2%) are rare, and cardiovascular data trends positive.
 The FAERS database of 65,974 real-world reports confirms rather than contradicts the clinical trial findings.

-The practical takeaway: slow titration, adequate hydration, dietary adjustments, and resistance training address the major concerns.
+Slow titration, adequate hydration, dietary adjustments, and resistance training address the major manageable concerns.
 Lean mass loss (30 to 35% of total weight lost) deserves attention through structured exercise and protein intake.
 The SURMOUNT-5 head-to-head showed tirzepatide achieves more weight loss with better GI tolerability than semaglutide.

 Use our tirzepatide dosage calculator to plan your titration schedule.
-For medication safety, see our tirzepatide drug interactions guide.
-For injection technique that reduces site reactions, review our injection site guide.
+For medication safety during treatment, see our tirzepatide drug interactions guide.
+For injection technique that reduces site reactions, review our injection sites guide.
+For tirzepatide maintenance dosing after reaching target weight, see our dedicated guide.